Duhok – Backpacking in the Republic of Iraq – Kurdistan Region

 Beyond exploring the town’s bazaar and finding places to get a good feed (which is an activity in itself), here are my top things to see and do in and around Duhok.

-Top Things to See and Do in and Around Duhok
+Top Things to Do in and Around Duhok

 People Watch in Nawroz Park